Where to stay in the Canary Islands?

-Are you planning your trip and wondering where to stay in the Canary Islands?
-Between Tenerife, Lanzarote, Fuerteventura, Gran Canaria, La Palma, La Gomera or even El Hierro, choosing isn’t always easy.
-In our eyes, the archipelago has that little extra something: each island has its own identity, landscapes and atmosphere.
+Planning a trip and wondering where to stay in the Canary Islands?
+Between Tenerife, Lanzarote, Fuerteventura, Gran Canaria, La Palma, La Gomera, and even El Hierro, choosing is not always easy.
+In our eyes, the archipelago has that little extra something: each island has its own identity, landscapes, and atmosphere.
 And all of that with a mild climate almost all year round!

 For now, we’ve mostly focused on two islands we know very well: Tenerife and Lanzarote.
-Tenerife is the most well-rounded island for combining beaches, villages, hikes and the famous Mount Teide.
-Lanzarote, on the other hand, really stands apart, with volcanic landscapes, white villages, wild coves and a truly unique atmosphere.
-The goal here is to help you choose the area (or island) that makes you want to go the most.
+Tenerife is the most well-rounded island for combining beaches, villages, hikes, and the famous Mount Teide.
+Lanzarote, on the other hand, really stands apart, with volcanic landscapes, white villages, wild coves, and a truly unique atmosphere.
+The goal here is to help you choose the area, or island, that makes you most excited to go.

-The Canary Islands are just as great for a beach-and-relax holiday as they are for nature-focused trips with volcanoes, hikes and villages.
-To help you see things more clearly, we’ve gathered here the two most comprehensive guides available so far.
+The Canary Islands are just as great for a beach-and-relaxation trip as they are for nature-focused stays with volcanoes, hikes, and villages.
+To help you get a clearer picture, we’ve gathered here the most comprehensive guides available so far.

-The most complete and diverse island: Mount Teide, beaches, forests, villages and great bases to explore the island without wasting time.
+The most complete and diverse island: Mount Teide, beaches, forests, villages, and great bases for exploring without wasting time.

-Volcanic landscapes, white villages and coves: a unique island, perfect for a change of scenery.
+Volcanic landscapes, white villages, and coves: a unique island, perfect for a real change of scenery.

 Map of recommended hotels in the Canary Islands

-As a first step in your research, we suggest spotting at a glance the accommodations we particularly recommend in the Canary Islands.
-Plus, you can zoom in on each island and compare options depending on the type of stay you have in mind.
-We also update this map regularly!
+As a first step in your research, we suggest spotting the accommodations we particularly recommend in the Canary Islands at a glance.
+You can also zoom in on each island and compare options depending on the type of stay you have in mind.
+We update this map regularly too!

 Types of accommodation in the Canary Islands

 In the Canary Islands, you’ll find a wide range of accommodation options.
-However, there are still big differences from one island to another (and depending on the areas: seaside resorts, small towns, more natural and remote spots).
-Here, we share the most common types of accommodation, along with all our tips before booking.
+However, there are still big differences from one island to another, and even between areas: seaside resorts, small towns, and more natural or remote spots.
+Here, we share the most common types of accommodation, along with our tips before booking.

 Apartments and rentals (studios, “apartamentos”)

 You’ll find quite a lot of them, especially in tourist areas and seaside resorts.
-It’s true that this is a practical option, with a private kitchen to cook your own meals and save on restaurant costs.
-It also offers more independence and great value for money.
+It’s a practical option, with a private kitchen so you can cook your own meals and save on restaurant costs.
+It also gives you more independence and good value for money.
 Honestly, these are solid options for stays of a week or more.
-We simply recommend checking the location carefully: some areas are very spread out and a car can be almost essential.
+We simply recommend checking the location carefully: some areas are very spread out, and a car can be almost essential.

 Hotels and boutique hotels

-You’ll find everything: from simple hotels to high-end properties, as well as charming addresses or small boutique hotels in villages or quieter areas.
-It’s ideal if you want a good level of comfort without necessarily staying in a large complex, and still enjoy a unique setting typical of the Canary Islands.
+You’ll find everything from simple hotels to high-end properties, as well as charming addresses and small boutique hotels in villages or quieter areas.
+It’s ideal if you want a good level of comfort without necessarily staying in a large complex, while still enjoying a unique setting typical of the Canary Islands.
 You might really love it!
 It’s the kind of place you don’t really want to leave.

 Resorts and large seaside complexes

-They’re mostly found on certain coasts (especially in the south of Tenerife, and in Lanzarote in the south and the east).
-It’s very convenient if you want everything on-site (pool, restaurants, bars, entertainment), but the experience can feel less authentic.
+They’re mostly found on certain coasts, especially in the south of Tenerife and in the south and east of Lanzarote.
+It’s very convenient if you want everything on-site, such as a pool, restaurants, bars, and entertainment, but the experience can feel less authentic.
 Another thing to know: prices rise very quickly in high season.

 Rural houses

-Depending on the islands and towns, you’ll find more affordable options such as small guesthouses, youth hostels and simple but functional accommodation with everything you need.
+Depending on the islands and towns, you’ll find more affordable options such as small guesthouses, youth hostels, and simple but functional accommodations with everything you need.
 It’s perfect if you move around a lot and want to keep your lodging budget under control.

-They’re rarer, but you should know there are truly unique addresses focused on nature.
-It’s a great way to create a real bubble of disconnection and memories you’ll keep for a long time.
+They’re rarer, but there are truly unique addresses focused on nature.
+It’s a great way to create a real space to switch off and make memories you’ll keep for a long time.
 In our eyes, these are options to prioritize if you’re looking for peace and a real break.

 Where to stay in the Canary Islands depending on your type of trip

 The Canary Islands can be visited in different ways.
-For example, you can travel around just one island or combine several islands.
-Before booking, it’s especially important to ask yourself this question: beaches and relaxation, or volcanic landscapes, hiking and nature?
+For example, you can explore just one island or combine several islands in the same trip.
+Before booking, it’s especially important to ask yourself one question: are you looking for beaches and relaxation, or volcanic landscapes, hiking, and nature?

 “Beaches and relaxation” trip

-For a stay strongly focused on the beach, we recommend aiming for well-developed coastal areas with everything you need close by: beaches, restaurants, bars and water activities.
-The south of Tenerife (with Costa Adeje, Los Cristianos or Las Américas) is an ideal area for that.
-In Lanzarote, you’ll want to head towards Playa Blanca, Costa Teguise, Puerto del Carmen, etc. This is also where you’ll find the widest range of accommodation.
+For a stay strongly focused on the beach, we recommend aiming for well-developed coastal areas with everything you need close by: beaches, restaurants, bars, and water activities.
+The south of Tenerife, with Costa Adeje, Los Cristianos, and Las Américas, is ideal for that.
+In Lanzarote, you’ll want to head toward Playa Blanca, Costa Teguise, Puerto del Carmen, etc. This is also where you’ll find the widest range of accommodation.

 If your main goal is hiking and exploring volcanic landscapes, choose a more central or more local base.
-In Tenerife, being well located allows you to explore Mount Teide and its lunar landscapes, Anaga Rural Park or Teno.
-In Lanzarote, the interior of the island and certain villages are perfect for exploring the famous Timanfaya Park, the wild beaches (those in the south, in Los Ajaches Natural Park, and the less touristy but more rugged spots).
+In Tenerife, being well located allows you to explore Mount Teide and its lunar landscapes, Anaga Rural Park, or Teno.
+In Lanzarote, the island’s interior and certain villages are perfect for exploring the famous Timanfaya Park, wild beaches, including those in the south in Los Ajaches Natural Park, and less touristy but more rugged spots.

-The main areas where to stay in the Canary Islands
+The main areas to stay in the Canary Islands

-To guide you as best as possible in your research, we present here the most practical areas depending on the vibe you’re looking for.
-As the archipelago is quite large, the idea is mainly to choose a place that matches your wishes and activities.
+To guide you as well as possible in your research, we’re presenting the most practical areas depending on the vibe you’re looking for.
+Since the archipelago is quite large, the idea is mainly to choose a place that matches your wishes and activities.

 South Tenerife (Costa Adeje, Los Cristianos, Playa de las Américas)

-The most convenient area for your stay.
-On the agenda: plenty of hotels, beaches, restaurants and activities.
-It’s perfect if you want sunshine, comfort and simple logistics, especially with family.
+This is one of the most convenient areas for your stay.
+On the agenda: plenty of hotels, beaches, restaurants, and activities.
+It’s perfect if you want sunshine, comfort, and simple logistics, especially with family.
 Unsurprisingly, it’s often the most touristy and sought-after area.
 For a truly luxurious experience, you’ll find plenty of great options.
 Playa de las Américas is great for party-goers, while Los Cristianos offers a calmer and beautiful setting.

 North Tenerife (Puerto de la Cruz and surroundings)

-Greener, more authentic, with a more local vibe.
-It’s a great choice if you want to combine sightseeing, nature, swimming and pleasant towns, while avoiding the “seaside resort” feel.
+Greener and more authentic, with a more local vibe.
+It’s a great choice if you want to combine sightseeing, nature, swimming, and pleasant towns while avoiding the “seaside resort” feel.
 The climate stays mild but cooler, which feels great.
 Plus, the atmosphere is calmer than in the south, and you’ll be able to fully enjoy Tenerife’s typical scenery.

 Central area / Teide (for easy day trips)